 Similar to nozzles, store and handle the contact tip and retaining head properly.
 Keep them in their packages until you are ready to use them and take care that they are free of contaminants.
 For instance, any oil or debris present on a contact tip can become trapped when you thread the tip into the retaining head, which in turn can cause the components to overheat and fail during the welding process.

 When installing a retaining head, tighten the component to the manufacturer’s specifications by hand or by using a recommended tool.
 This step ensures a secure connection between the retaining head and the MIG gun neck and prevents shielding gas leaks and/or electrical resistance.
 Similarly, when installing the contact tip tighten the components securely using a pair of welding pliers (sometimes called welpers).
 Do not use wire cutters, as these can cause scratches in the contact tip or misshape it entirely—any such damage shortens the tip’s life and may lead to costly downtime and rework.
+Contact tips with coarse threads are a good option to speed replacement since they require fewer turns, and this design helps minimize the opportunity for cross-threading.
+One full turn disengages the contact tip from the diffuser.

 |Trim the liner to the correct length to prevent wire-feeding problems and to prevent the contact tip from failing prematurely. |